Scarcity marketing is nothing new, but the big question is, does it actually work?

 Takeaways

-There is no doubt that when used correctly, scarcity marketing does work and can help boost your sales and conversions.
+There is no doubt that when used correctly, scarcity marketing works and can boost your sales and conversions.

 Every ecommerce business wants to grow and have great sales figures, and scarcity marketing is one tactic that can contribute to that goal.